Right Against Arbitrary Detention in Kuwait

 • Police can hold you for up to 4 days after arrest before bringing you before the Public Prosecution.

-• The Public Prosecution can extend detention for up to 21 days in total.
+• The Public Prosecution can extend detention in renewable periods up to a total of 21 days.

-• After 21 days, only a judge can authorise further detention.
+• After 21 days, only a judge can authorise further detention — and you have the right to appear before the judge and argue against extension.

-• You have the right to challenge your detention at every renewal hearing.
+• You have the right to challenge your detention at every renewal hearing through your lawyer.

 When does it apply?